ding-lab/PDXToolkit/README.md

 PDXToolkit
 ===========
-PDXToolkit is a mouse reads filtering pipeline from WGS/WES and RNA-seq.
+PDXToolkit is a mouse reads filtering pipeline from WGS/WES and RNA-seq data

 ## Workflow